 The 5 Stages of Change

-There are 5 essential stages to The Changemaker Model outlined below:
+There are five essential stages to The Changemaker Model outlined below:

 Stage 1: Experience - Children need a wide range of opportunities for learning beyond the barriers of the classroom to ensure that they have concrete experience, and that their learning on sustainability issues is connected to the real-world, where things aren't always as simple as they might first appear.

-To put this into context, for the next generation to become interested in conserving wildlife and the environment, it's of vital importance that children spend time in the outdoors experiencing nature first-hand with their senses, so that they develop an appreciation of its value, its beauty and its vast complexity at a young age.
+To put this into context, for the next generation to become interested in conserving wildlife and the environment, it's of vital importance that children spend time in the outdoors experiencing nature first-hand with their senses, so that they develop an appreciation of its value, its beauty and its vast complexity at an early age.

 Stage 3: Process - After reflecting upon the outside learning experience, the third stage is to draw out conclusions through group discussion based on the new knowledge acquired, and the deeper lessons learned.
 This requires detailed discussion led by the children and gently facilitated by the educator.

-Stage 4: Generalize - The fourth stage is to connect the experience to real-world examples and understand how this relates to the global sustainability picture.
+Stage 4: Generalize - The fourth stage is to connect the experience to real-world examples and understand how this relates to the local and global sustainability picture.